-Shyam Sundar Rajaraman: A significant contributor to Intel's RealSense , Rajaraman focuses on computer vision and perception to improve gesture recognition in real-world environments.
+Shyam Sundar Rajaraman: A significant contributor to Intel’s RealSense technology, Rajaraman focuses on computer vision and machine perception to improve gesture recognition in real-world environments.

-Canny: A professor at UC Berkeley, Canny's work on computer vision and human-computer interaction has set foundational principles for gesture recognition, especially regarding algorithms for detection in images.
+John Canny: A professor at UC Berkeley, Canny’s work on computer vision and human-computer interaction has set foundational principles for gesture recognition, especially regarding algorithms for edge detection in images.

 Alexandre Alahi: Currently an assistant professor at EPFL, Alahi’s research in computer vision, particularly in the domain of social and human behavior understanding, provides crucial insights for gesture recognition applications.